top of page

 Dialogue facilitator; and communications coordinator for a legal aid nonprofit.
 The unexpected commonality?
 At the end of the day, immersion in other people’s stories.

 As lead writer and associate editor of The Tucson Dog Magazine for the first two years of its production, I began reclaiming ‘writer.’
-During this time, I rediscovered my love of creative writing through an Amherst Writers & Artist’s (AWA) group.
+During this time, I rediscovered my love of creative writing through an Amherst Writers & Artists (AWA) group.
 As a now-trained AWA facilitator, I participate in and lead multiple AWA writing groups weekly.
-To further help my mental health during the pandemic, I am working on 2 novels, both of which tangentially draw upon travels through the criminal justice system.
+I am working on two novels, both of which tangentially draw upon travels through the criminal justice system.

 I look forward to writing together.
 I hope that, through our shared writing, you can also reclaim your titles: writer and storyteller.